By Mica Pollock

 Here are the slides I typically use in Schooltalk talks.
 Feel free to use them.

-And here’s a scaffold to help folks apply texts to make change where we work: the Antiracist Equity Action Planner.
+And here’s a scaffold to help folks apply texts to make change where we work: the #Schooltalking Action Planner.

 This is a brilliantly crafted text, sure to be a classic in education.
 We need this book now more than ever.
 It should be required reading in every teacher education program in the United States of America.—H. Richard Milner IV, author of Rac(e)ing to Class

 Reading Schooltalk is like sitting down for coffee and frank conversation with a trusted friend about what matters most in education. . . .
 This beautiful book will make a difference in how people consider what until now they may have thought of as simply innocent ‘talk.’—Sonia Nieto, professor emerita, University of Massachusetts, Amherst